 (Branches and trimmings larger than 24” long)

-- Collected on the FIRST Monday & Tuesday of each month and the THIRD Monday & Tuesday of each month.
+- Collected by the Village on the FIRST Monday & Tuesday of each month and the THIRD Monday & Tuesday of each month. (limb collection schedule)

 - Stacked in bundles not to exceed 8 ft. in length or 50 lbs.

 - Do not place in boxes or cans

 Large items (which cannot reasonably be broken down to fit into a 45 gallon can, including large and/or bulky household items such as appliances*, furniture, carpeting) are collected by Rumpke once per week on Tuesday.
 Place at the curb after 6:00 pm the day prior to pick up or by 7:00 am the day of pick up.
 For residents whose trash is collected in the lane/alley behind the residence, large items must be placed on the curb in FRONT of the property and Rumpke (513-851-0122, ext.
 8751) must be notified in advance that a pick-up is needed.